rolandjlevy/css-hypnotic-wave-of-psychedelic-avocados/README.md

 # Hypnotic wave of psychedelic avocados 🥑

-Experimenting with CSS animations.
-Varying animation-delay, transform and background colours
+This is what happens when you're stuck at home because of lockdown!
+Something strange like this appears... just experimenting with CSS animations.
+Varying animation-delay, transform and background colours.

 ### Links